open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 ### Grunt Spec Ops

+**You may only take Grunt Spec Ops units in your army if it also includes at least one Elite Spec Ops unit.**

+A Grunt Spec Ops Squad consists of 3-5 Grunt Spec Ops, one Grunt Spec Ops may be replaced by a Spec Ops Ultra.

 | Model                    | Cmd | Mov | Skl | Def | Tgh | HP  | Special Rules     | Points |
 | :----------------------- | :-: | :-: | :-: | :-: | :-: | :-: | :---------------- | :----- |
 | Grunt Spec Ops Ultra     |  4  |  5" |  3+ |  4+ |  3  |  2  | Officer           | 16     |
 | Grunt Spec Ops           |  4  |  5" |  3+ |  4+ |  3  |  2  |                   | 16     |

-#### Configuration

-You may only take Grunt Spec Ops units in your army if it also includes at least one Elite Spec Ops unit.
-A Grunt Spec Ops Squad consists of 3-5 Grunt Spec Ops, 1 may be replaced by a Spec Ops Ultra.

-#### Equipment

-Grunt Spec Ops are equipped with Plasma Pistols and Plasma Grenades.
+Grunt Spec Ops and Grunt Spec Ops Ultras are equipped with Plasma Pistols and Plasma Grenades.
 Any Grunt Spec Ops may replace their Plasma Pistol with a Needler.
-1 Grunt Spec Ops may exchange their Plasma Pistol for a Fuel Rod Gun.
+One Grunt Spec Ops may exchange their Plasma Pistol for a Fuel Rod Gun.

 -----